 Applicants are required to submit in person or by registered post the duly completed Application Form for Manufacturer licence in Proprietary Chinese Medicines (Form 1D) with the Documentation Checklist - Application for Manufacturer licence in Proprietary Chinese Medicines (Checklist 2D) accompanied by the required documents listed therein.
+Applicants may also submit application via online form.
 The required documents include:

 Copy of Business Registration Certificate

 Copy of Certificate of Incorporation; and